-- No significant ground movements recorded in any of the inclinometers. - Groundwater data shows a continuation of past patterns.
-Water levels were steady in boreholes L1b and BH8a and fell in others, all remaining well below historical high levels.
-Groundwater tended to peak in January.
-This may be a short-lagged response to rainfall in December. - Auto-piezometer in borehole BH9a had a data logger communication error.
+- No significant ground movements recorded in any of the inclinometers.
+However, inclinometer BH10a appears to be providing erroneous readings. - Groundwater data shows a continuation of past patterns.
+Water levels increased slightly in all boreholes, remaining well below historical high levels.
+Groundwater tended to peak in September.
+This may be a short-lagged response to rainfall in July and August. - Auto-piezometer in borehole BH9a had a data logger communication error.
 No data was available during this monitoring period. - Piezometer BH9b is no longer monitored.

 The piezometers at The Holms show a lagged response to above average rainfall conditions, with only BH8a showing a rapid response.
 Groundwater levels in BH8a responded rapidly to higher than average rainfall in May 2015, March and November 2016.
 Levels fell during winter 2016/2017 following months of dry conditions then stabilised following a wet summer in 2017.
 Levels increased again over the drier than average winter 2017/18 and have stabilised at average levels following this.
 Other boreholes show a continuation of past fluctuating or steady levels of groundwater, suggesting they respond to several months' antecedent rainfall.
 Over the whole record, BH8b shows a different pattern of gradual highs followed by sharp falls, however movements are not shown in the inclinometer upslope at BH10A.
-There is no clear response in any of the boreholes to the extreme rainfall event experienced on 23 August 2017 or 20 September 2018.
-During this monitoring period, most piezometers show groundwater levels peaking in January 2019, which reflects up to two months' antecedent rainfall.
+There is no clear response in any of the boreholes to the extreme rainfall events experienced on 23 August 2017, 20 September 2018 or during autumn 2019.
+During this monitoring period, most piezometers show groundwater levels peaking in September 2019, which reflects up to two months' antecedent rainfall.

 Auto-piezometer in borehole BH09a had a data logger communication error which should be checked and repaired.
+Inclinometer readings from BH10A appear to be erroneous and the equipment should be checked.